microsoft/TypeScript-Handbook/pages/tutorials/React.md

 However, React doesn't come with any facility for synchronizing data between your application.
 As far as a React component is concerned, data flows down through its children through the props you specify on each element.

-Because React on its own does not provide a built-in support for state management, the React community uses libraries like Redux and MobX.
+Because React on its own does not provide built-in support for state management, the React community uses libraries like Redux and MobX.

-[Redux](http://redux.js.org) relies on synchronizing data through a centralized and immutable store of data, and updates to that data will trigger a re-render our application.
+[Redux](http://redux.js.org) relies on synchronizing data through a centralized and immutable store of data, and updates to that data will trigger a re-render of our application.
 State is updated in an immutable fashion by sending explicit action messages which must be handled by functions called reducers.
-Because of the explicit nature, it is often be easier to reason about how an action will affect the state of your program.
+Because of the explicit nature, it is often easier to reason about how an action will affect the state of your program.

 [MobX](https://mobx.js.org/) relies on functional reactive patterns where state is wrapped through observables and and passed through as props.
 Keeping state fully synchronized for any observers is done by simply marking state as observable.